 The need for Belonging

 The need for belonging refers to a deep-seated human drive to be associated with other people.
-It's quite important to us to have some kind of community around us.
+It's increasingly obvious that wellbeing crucially relies on having some kind of community around us.
 In fact, loneliness is emerging as one of the single greatest threats to human health, both mentally and physically.

-There is no doubt that a sense of belonging is crucial.
-When someone feels like they belong, they think faster and better, are happier and are physiologically healthier.
+Though most obvious at these times, Schutz suspects that such a drive is always active, managing our desire to connect in the background.
+For example, when someone feels like they belong, they think faster and better, are happier and are physiologically healthier.
 A lack of a sense of inclusion is closely related to depression and if one consistently fails to connect, then it is not uncommon to see them withdraw entirely from social life, believing they are socially inept.
 This then leads to more social failures and it becomes something of a vicious cycle.